studio24/apollo/docs/README.md

   - Third party plugins involving JavaScript
 - `print.css` (print stylesheet)

-The files `core.scss`, `advanced.scss` and `print.scss` determine which SASS files will be compiled into which stylesheets.
+The files `core.scss`, `advanced.scss` determine which Sass files will be compiled into which stylesheets.
+CSS is organised in specificity order, from low to high.
+The individual Sass partials should be included using the [`@import` directive](https://sass-lang.com/documentation/at-rules/import#partials) in the order denoted by the level in which they reside, remembering the impact of the [CSS cascade](https://wattenberger.com/blog/css-cascade).

+Print styles are a slight exception - as noted previously, they reside in [Base](base/README.md) but are included within `print.css`.

 Both `core.css` and `print.css` are served to all browsers. `advanced.css`, is only served to browsers that meet the following CSS media query that sits within `<head>`: